“Cimabue’s Celebrated Madonna is carried in Procession through the Streets of Florence” by Frederic Leighton

-Sir Frederic Leighton was successful during his lifetime with many works depicted historical, biblical, and classical subject matter.
+Sir Frederic Leighton was successful during his lifetime with many works depicted historical, biblical, and classical subject.
 Leighton was the bearer of the shortest-lived peerage in history, 1st Baron Leighton.
 After only one day his hereditary peerage became extinct upon his death.
 Leighton remained a bachelor with no legitimate children.

 Leighton’s house in Holland Park, London has been turned into a museum, the Leighton House Museum.
-It contains many of his drawings and paintings, as well as some of his former art collection including works by Old Masters and his contemporaries.
+It has many of his drawings and paintings, as well as some of his former art collection including works by Old Masters and his contemporaries.

 - Title: Cimabue’s Celebrated Madonna is carried in Procession through the Streets of Florence

 - Media: Oil paint on Canvas

 - Dimensions: 231.8 × 520.7 cm (91.3 × 205 in)

 - Born: 1830 – Scarborough, England, United Kingdom

 - Died: 1896 (aged 65) – London, England

 “The only true wisdom is in knowing you know nothing.”

 Photo Credit:1) Frederic Leighton, 1st Baron Leighton [Public domain], via Wikimedia Commons